 2. Work with a Sous Chef

-My kids enjoy helping me cook.
-But, having too many kids in the kitchen quickly becomes a hazard.
+Mine sure do.
+But, having too many kids in the there quickly becomes a hazard.
 There’s just not enough space for everyone to work.

 This means cooking is a great time to spend special time with a child.
 On their day, my kids get to help me cook.
-As they gain skills in the kitchen, we often switch roles.
-They’ll be the head chef and I’ll be the assistant.
+As they gain skills in the kitchen, you can often switch roles.
+They’ll be the head chef and you’ll be the assistant.

 Here are five kitchen tasks even young kids can help with: